 He extended his repertoire to include being bound in chains, on ropes slung from skyscrapers, put in straitjackets under water, and having to hold his breath inside a sealed milk can ... well, it beats a 9 to 5 office job I suppose.

-The reason for all this?
-A new play called Houdini, described as “dramatic and darkly comic” is coming to the Grand.
-It is based on the life of the most iconic figures the world has ever seen.
+The reason for the lecture is because a new play described as “dramatic and darkly comic” is coming to the Grand Theatre – called Houdini and based on the life of the most iconic figures the world has ever seen.

 “This play is an intricate look inside his gripping life story and I think it has a wide appeal because of its extraordinary subject matter.”